scottwestover/LiveEngage-Chat-Transcript-Tool/README.md

  * Updated the interface to now have a button for choosing which columns are visible
  * The drop down for the column visibility makes it easier to see which columns are visibile/not visible
  * Added disclaimer to the tool
+* Version 1.8
+ * Removed the animation for the graphs to improve the load time
+ * Updated the default Excel export name to now be the current date
+ * Added the ability to format the chat transcripts and the surveys in Excel